dixsonhuie/dih-k8s-training-labs/lab-CICD-integration-solution/README.md

 1. First, create new a repo on Bitbucket and take note of the URL (or SSH endpoint) of the new repo.

-2. Clone it to local system
+2. Clone this newly created repository to jumper machine.

 3. Add only "smart-dih-demo" project to bit bucket repo location (root level) and move bitbucket-pipelines.yml from smart-dih-demo/ to root level also copy pom.xml file present at root level to root of the repo.